mattwymore/SWSoftKeyboard/README.md

 Since the application I'm building this library for uses email addresses, I'll continue by describing an email address layout, which is included in Classes/Keyboard Layouts.

 It contains the basic 36 alphanumerics, as well as common email address punctuation (@, -, _, . etc.).
 There is a return key which dismisses the keyboard and resigns first responder of the text field.
 There is a backspace key but no space key.
 There's a shift key to control letter case.
+The layout itself has two states: "shift up" (0) and "shift down" (1).
+It returns the same set of keys for each state (since pressing shift doesn't add or remove keys from the keyboard).
+When the sticky shift key is toggled, the keys' look will update through the keyboard's display lifecycle.
+Any letter keys pressed will send values based on the keyboard's layout state.

+##Development

+I'm currently developing this with Xcode 6 beta 6, running on Yosemite Beta Version 2.
+The library is intended to be used in OS X 10.9+ applications.

+###TODO

+- write the whole codez
+- podify it
+- example usage

 ##License